Christmas at Disney World

 But, each location’s decoration happens “instantly.”
 You won’t see one particular hotel being slowly decorated with a Christmas tree today, then garland next week.
 Instead, Disney’s famed Holiday Services department swoops in overnight and does absolutely everything in just a few hours!
 It’s amazing to wake up the next morning and find that Christmas has suddenly arrived at a resort or theme park that was “normal” just the night before.
 (Note: one major exception to this is that Magic Kingdom’s Christmas tree might be installed later than the rest of its decorations; they sometimes don’t install the tree until they’ve finished recording the Christmas Parade broadcast.)

-Magic Kingdom is usually decorated first, on a night in the narrow period of time between the last Halloween Party on October 31 and the first Christmas party (typically a week or so later).
-In 2022, the last Halloween Party ended at midnight and Christmas decorations were already up by the time the park reopened for resort Guests at 8:30 AM the next morning!
+Magic Kingdom is usually decorated first, on a night in the narrow period of time between the last Halloween Party and the first Christmas party.
+In 2023, the last Halloween Party ended at midnight on the night of November 1 — Christmas decorations were already up by the time the park reopened for resort Guests at 8:30 AM the next morning (November 2)!

 The other parks and resorts follow, and everything is usually decorated by mid-November.
 Most of the décor usually remains in place through the end of the year.